ducin/ducin.dev/posts/software-architecture-terminology-pocketbook.md

 ### Monitoring

-Monitoring allows to constantly check if "all is fine"; it involves continuously tracking and measuring system performance, availability, health, and resource usage, typically through the collection of predefined metrics, in order to detect issues, ensure reliability, and optimize application behavior, often utilizing additional tooling for real-time alerts and metrics analysis.
+Monitoring allows to **constantly check if "all is fine"**; it involves continuously tracking and measuring system performance, availability, health, and resource usage, typically through the collection of predefined metrics, in order to detect issues, ensure reliability, and optimize application behavior, often utilizing additional tooling for real-time alerts and metrics analysis.

 See: [Observability](#observability), [DevOps](#devops). 👉 [back to ToC](#table-of-contents)